-SF: Marketing doesn’t roll up under me here.
-We have a CMO, but we both understand sales and marketing needs to be a tight relationship with a bit of push and pull.
+SF: Marketing doesn't roll up under me here.
+We have a CMO, but we both understand that sales and marketing needs to be a tight relationship with a bit of push and pull.
 We test each other.

 SF: We have a Thursday afternoon meeting between sales and marketing to bring the leaders on both sides to the table.
 We pick issues and hash them out.
 It ends up being a debate with a lot of candor and actionable takeaways that align both sales and marketing to hold each other accountable to what the business needs.

 Clari: Where did the idea for the weekly meeting come from?